-Equipped with ubiquitous electro optical turret like the Wescam MX20 the field and quality of imagery is excellent, RAID systems use a FLIR Systems SAFIRE III but capabilities are comparable.
+Equipped with a ubiquitous electro-optical turret like the Wescam MX20 the field and quality of imagery is excellent, RAID systems use a FLIR Systems SAFIRE III but capabilities are comparable.

-Lockheed Martin have also created a range of aerostat systems and the video below demonstrates how they might even be armed for counter mortar or rocket missions.
+Lockheed Martin has also created a range of aerostat systems and the video below demonstrates how they might even be armed for counter mortar or rocket missions.

-Aerostats and towers are complimentary systems, each has advantages and disadvantages but operation is not foolproof, see the video below!
+Aerostats and towers are complementary systems, each has advantages and disadvantages but the operation is not foolproof, see the video below!

 Tower systems generally do not elevate as much as aerostats but are easier to deploy and more portable, applicable to smaller locations as depicted in the Telegraph story.
 Large aerostats also present an irresistible target and whilst they can easily withstand lots of small arms fire they will need repairing quite often, towers are much harder targets to hit and the US and Canadian experience is that for many locations, towers are the preferred option.
 Experience also points to a marked reduction in enemy activity once the systems are in place.

-The BETSS-C was the second highest priority US equipment programme, only behind MRAP and to date they have spent $1.5billion to obtain several hundred systems.
+The BETSS-C was the second-highest priority US equipment programme, only behind MRAP and to date, they have spent $1.5billion to obtain several hundred systems.
 This is not expensive technology, the biggest cost is the sensor payload and dissemination system.
-Average price for a typical tactical aerostat system is approximately $1million and a tower about half that.
+The average price for a typical tactical aerostat system is approximately $1million and a tower about half that.

 In this 2008 memo from the MoD to the Defence Select Committee it stated

 To improve the current deployed operating base protection capability, new systems have been provided in Iraq and Afghanistan using mast and aerostat-mounted visual and electronic sensors.

 One wonders to what extent these systems were/are being utilised and why more haven’t been obtained.